 File consists of nine puzzle picture advertisements for Barker's Powder.
 The advertisements were snipped from a newspaper and feature a short story with a puzzle picture.
 The versos show astrology charts as well as letters of recommendation for Barker's Powder.

-One autograph album kept by an unknown person.
+Barker's PowderOne autograph album kept by an unknown person.
 The album spans from 1825-1854 and features biblical and literary passages written by those in England and Scotland.
 Locations include Glasgow, York, London, Newark, Rotherham and more.
 In the back of the volume is the Lord's prayer written in Malay by a Mr. Trout, Baptist missionary in Batavia, Java.

 One notebook kept by Auna Krems with passages from the Bible.
 The notebook is almost entirely in German with the exception of the last page which is the English lyrics to the gospel song "Room Among the Angels."
 It is possible that Auna was living in Austria, as the surname Krems comes from the town of the same name.

-Fonds consists of one charcoal drawing by Arthur Lismer of Elizabeth Styring Nutt of Halifax.
+Wellington, Arthur WellesleyFonds consists of one charcoal drawing by Arthur Lismer of Elizabeth Styring Nutt of Halifax.
 Elizabeth was principal of the Victoria School of Art and Design in Halifax (later NSCAD) in the period immediately following Lismer's time there.

-File consists of three architectural drawings of the building of the Berlin [Kitchener] Y.M.C.A. at 22 Queen Street North.
+Carvalho, OliviaFile consists of three architectural drawings of the building of the Berlin [Kitchener] Y.M.C.A. at 22 Queen Street North.
 Includes a side elevation, main and upper floor plans, and details of the locker room.

-A collection of publications from the American Eugenics Party, a political party that campaigned in the United States in the 20th century, using the pseudo-scientific field of Eugenics and scientific racism to justify their beliefs.
-The publications discuss the party's political platforms, as well as the party's feelings towards women, Arabic people, Asian people, Black people, people with mental illness, Jewish people and "white defectives" - those who support desegregation.
+Annapolis CountyA collection of publications from the American Eugenics Party (AEP), a political party that campaigned in the United States in the 20th century.
+Relying on eugenics and scientific racism to justify their beliefs, the publications discuss the party's political platforms, as well as their feelings towards women, people with mental illness, Arab, Asian, Black and Jewish people, and "white defectives" a term used by the AEP to refer to white people who supported desegregation.

 This file consists of photocopies made for K.M.
 McLaughlin by the National Archives of Canada and consists of documents pertaining to the Acadian Club raid and the attempt to gain restitution from the government.
 The file contains copies of letters by N.A.
 Zick, President of the Acadian Club, W.G.
 Weichel, M.P., Sir Sam Hughes, Minister of Militia and Defence, and others, as well as a memorandum of damage done and recommendation of the Court of Inquiry.
 It also contains 2 photocopied chapters from Ontario and the First World War, 1914-1918: a collection of documents.

-Collection consists of two plaques.
+Pugin, A.Collection consists of two plaques.
 One of is oval shaped with text that reads "Whaler Sailing 2nd Town of Dartmouth incorporated 1873 Bicentenary".
 The back of the plaque has an inscription stating it was made by the Atlantic Pattern Works.
 The second is a rectangular plaque with a metal etched portrait of a man in a suit and tie.
 On the back is a clipping that depicts the same image as on the front of with the name "Fred A. Hodgson" underneath.

 Collection contains a scrapbook of newspaper clippings concerning the 1935 federal elections in Canada.
 They document the campaign in Kitchener-Waterloo and the surrounding area, along with other parts of Ontario, Alberta, and Saskatchewan.
 Included is coverage of various political parties such as the Conservatives, Co-operative Commonwealth Federation (C.C.F.) and Liberals.
 Clippings predominantly originate from the Kitchener Daily Record, with others from the Mail and Empire, the Toronto Star, and Daily Star appearing throughout.